tldrafael/brazil_urban_rural_indigenous_census/README.md

 The code for the shiny application are at [shiny_app](./shiny_app).

-To get and prepare the data to the shinyapp, you can check [here](./get-data), all codes are reproducible.
+To get and prepare the data to the shinyapp, the code are at [get-data](./get-data), they're reproducible.

 ***